opensearch-project/documentation-website/_opensearch/snapshots/sm-api.md

 Parameter | Type | Description
 :--- | :--- |:--- |:--- |
 `description` | String | The description of the SM policy.
-Required.
+Optional.
 `enabled` | Boolean | Should this SM policy be enabled at creation.
 Optional.
 `schedule` | String | The cron schedule to automatically create snapshots with this SM policy.
 Required.
 `snapshot_config` | Object | The configuration options for snapshot creation.
 Required.